infiniteluke/react-reduce-motion/README.md

 ## Inspiration

-Writing a blog post about my experience learning `react-spring` helped me realize a dedicated pacakge was needed for this purpose.
+Writing a blog post about my experience learning `react-spring` helped me realize a dedicated package was needed for this purpose.
 [Read it here](https://lukeherrington.com/posts/springtime-in-react-town/) and you'll learn how I implemented it.
 [A conversation with Paul, the creator of react-spring](https://github.com/react-spring/react-spring/issues/811) spurred me to contribute this work.

 ## Resources